Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 The first quarter was strong on any reading: sales +46% to €37.6m, EBITDA +70% to €3.5m at a 9.3% margin, EBIT of €2.2m, and profit after tax of €1.0m against €0.1m a year earlier.
 Two discounts apply before extrapolating:

 • Base effect.
 Q1 2025 was depressed by the shutdown of a recycling plant (offline until August 2025) and delayed customer call-offs.
-Part of the 46% is the comparison period, not the run-rate.
+Part of the 46% is the comparison period.

 The €40m backlog question